knetikmedia/knetikcloud-csharp-net20-client/docs/PaymentsPayPalClassicApi.md

 <a name="createpaypalexpresscheckout"></a>
 # **CreatePayPalExpressCheckout**
-> string CreatePayPalExpressCheckout (ModelCreatePayPalPaymentRequest request)
+> string CreatePayPalExpressCheckout (CreatePayPalPaymentRequest request)

 Create a payment token for PayPal express checkout